clauswilke/pinetree/docs/index.rst

 Pinetree is a stochastic simulation that is implemented in Python with a C++ back-end and designed to be highly efficient.
 On a desktop-class CPU, simulating gene expression in a 40 kilobase viral genome for 30 minutes takes about 3 hours of computation time.

-To configure a specific simulation, Pinetree accepts parameter files in the YAML format, a human-readable format with lightweight syntax.
-Please see this Introduction to get started.

 .. toctree::
    :caption: User Documentation